Coder2109/lds-website/website/content/weekly-debates/basic-markdown-style-guide.md

 ---
 external: false
-title: "Basic markdown style guide"
+title: "This House Believes Wi-Fi Should Become Universal and Free"
-description: "You can author content using the familiar markdown syntax you already know.
-All basic markdown syntax is supported."
+description: "."
-date: 2022-11-02
+date: 2023-01-30
 ---

 Markdown is powered by [Markdoc](https://markdoc.dev/).
 This is an example post to demonstrate all the basic markdown syntax.
 You can author content using the familiar markdown syntax you already know.